Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

         It is important to pay attention to that list, but it is equally important to note what pods are in that list before and after NCN reboots to determine if the reboot caused any new issues.

         There are pods that may normally be in an Error, Not Ready, or Init state, and this may not indicate any problems caused by the NCN reboots.
 Error states can indicate that a job pod ran and ended in an Error.
 That means that there may be a problem with that job, but does not necessarily indicate that there is an overall health issue with the system.
-The key takeaway \(for health purposes\) is understanding the statuses of pods prior to doing an action like rebooting all of the NCNs.
+The key takeaway (for health purposes) is understanding the statuses of pods prior to doing an action like rebooting all of the NCNs.
 Comparing the pod statuses in between each NCN reboot will give a sense of what is new or different with respect to health.

-    4. Verify Ceph health.
+    4. Monitor Ceph health continuously.

-        This output is included in the "${CSM_SCRIPTDIR}/ncnHealthChecks.sh" script.

-        In a separate cli session, run the following command during NCN reboots
+        In a separate cli session, run the following command during NCN reboots:

         ```bash
         ncn-m001# watch -n 10 'ceph -s'